Sue is responsible for the day to day leadership and management of the Community Foundation, including governance and strategic development.

 Pat was brought up in Bristol and educated at Bristol Grammar School.
 Following further education in Leicester and starting his working life in London, he returned to the city in 1988.
 He has recently retired from a career in Wealth Management with Towry who acquired his business Holden Meehan.
 Married with three adult children he now lives in Nailsworth where he has recently become a Rotarian and joined Minchinhampton Golf Club.
 He is keep to keep his links with Bristol and is a Governor of Bristol Grammar School and a Bristol Rugby season ticket holder as well as a Trustee of Quartet.
 He is a former Chair of Trustees at the Centre for Sustainable Energy and Board Member of the Institute of Financial Planning.
 Pat is a member of Quartet's Finance & Investment Committee.

 With a background in software engineering before moving to Marketing and PR, Bina has worked in the multinational high-tech industry in the UK, Europe and the United States.
 Having grown up in Kenya and India Bina has travelled extensively and is very adapt at working with people in different settings and cultures.
 Bina now based in Bristol runs her own business offering strategic marketing services to small local businesses and, on a voluntary basis, to non-profits.
-Bina is a member of Quartet's Philanthropy and Marketing committee.
+Bina is a member of Quartet's Philanthropy and Marketing committee, and Gov, HR & Operations Committee.

 Ben Silvey, a qualified youth worker, has been Director at local YMCA Bristol and The Kitchen since 2012.
 His leadership there has helped it to innovate and thrive after a period of long decline.
 He set a vision for developing services that were financially sustainable, which included new venture The Kitchen, a cafe based at The Station in Bristol city centre that acts as a social hub offering training, volunteering and work experience to young people who have experienced difficulties in life.
 The refurbishment of the old Bridewell Police HQ has created a new YMCA hostel for Bristol, helping to tackle the problem of homelessness amongst local young people.